druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 ---
 id: 7135
-title: 'AI Disasters and How to Avoid Them: Use Tools Like ChatGPT Effectively Without Risking Your Reputation and Career'
+title: 'AI Disasters and How to Avoid Them, and Use Tools Like ChatGPT Effectively Without Risking Your Reputation and Career'
 date: 2024-06-05T01:01:01+00:00
 author: Druce Vertes
 layout: post